gilcrest/diygoapi/README.md

 The package makes error handling pretty nice — given the wrapper logic, you’ll always return a pretty good looking error and setting up errors is pretty easy.

+When creating errors within your app, you don’t have to have every error take the HTTPErr form — you can return normal errors lower down in the code and, depending on how you organize your code, you can catch and form the HTTPErr at a very high level so you’re not having to deal with populating a cumbersome struct all throughout your code.
+The below code snippet illustrates catching any exception thrown from within the Create method and giving the error a certain Error Code and Error Type.
+Within the Create method itself, errors are set using the Go error "standard".

 ```go
 tx, err := usr.Create(ctx, env)
 if err != nil {